isc-projects/bind9/doc/notes/notes-current.rst

   unsupported algorithm appeared earlier in the DNSKEY RRset than a supported algorithm.
 It could also stop if it detected a malformed public key.
 [GL #1689]

+- The ``blackhole`` ACL was inadvertently disabled with respect to client queries.
+Blocked IP addresses were not used for upstream queries but queries from those addresses could still be answered.
+  [GL #1936]